davi-mbatista/flexmix/README.md

 # Flexmix
 > A Sass mixing that makes working with flexbox ease and quick!

+###Install

+You can get it on npm:
+	npm install flexmix --save

+or bower:
+	bower install flexmix --save

 #### So.. you wanna be a cool kid and use flexbox on your project?
 No problem!

 flexmix is a easy to use, sass mixing (more like a shortcut) that helps you to write flexbox properties as quick as possible. check this out: